ZainUlWahab/file-organizer/README.md

 1. Place the `file_organizer.py` script in the directory you want to organize.
 2. Run the script using Python.
+3. A window will open of the File Organizer's GUI.
+4. Click on the "Organize Files" Button.
 3. Files will be organized into folders based on their file extensions.

 ## Contributing